Friday, 3 July 2026

 I hope you are enjoying the warmer weather (well, it WAS, but today is a bit nippy!).
 I've just got home from Pilates.
 Every week I think urrrrghh but come out feeling a hundred times better than when I went in.
 I do have chronic trochanteric bursitis though and we did a LOT of hip work today, so the next few nights are going to be interesting trying to sleep.
 Hey ho.
 It's worth it.

 My news is that I have finally got my website up and running.
 That has been some process, I can tell you.
 I went from the idea of creating a website being like trying to read a Greek manuscript, to actually doing it, including adjusting the mobile option, which I didn't know you could do.
 If you fancy taking a look, it would make the effort worthwhile.
-You will find it at juliegoodall.co.uk.
+You can find it at juliegoodall.co.uk.

 Life has been a bit all over the place recently with some awful family news.
 I am trying to keep on track a bit, even if not quite as productively as I might be, but there are things that are far more important.
 I have to confess to feeling pretty useless.
 It puts everything into perspective and the emotions are pretty sharp.